Digital Clinical Hypnosis for Chronic Pain Management

 Exclusion Criteria:

-• History or current of diagnosis of primary psychotic or major thought disorder within the past 5 years as noted in the medical record or disclosed during self-report screening;
+• History of (within past 5 years) or current diagnosis of primary psychotic or major thought disorder with active symptoms as noted in the medical record or disclosed during self-report screening

 • Psychiatric or behavioral conditions in which symptoms were unstable or severe within the past 6 months as noted in the medical record or disclosed during self-report screening;